-Linear Variable Differential Transformer (LVDT) is an inductive transducer that we discussed in previous article.
+Linear Variable Differential Transformer (LVDT) is an inductive transducer that we discussed in the previous article.
 It is basically used to translate linear motion into electrical signals.

 LVDT consists of one primary winding and two secondary windings.
 All these windings are wound on a cylindrical former.
-Secondary windings have equal number of turns and are placed either side of primary winding.
+Secondary windings have an equal number of turns and are placed either side of the primary winding.
 The primary winding is connected to an AC supply.

 There is a movable soft iron core inside the former.
 The displacement to be measured is applied to the arm attached to the soft iron core.
 The whole assembly is having a stainless steel housing.
 The end lids provide electromagnetic and electrostatic shielding.
 The LVDT construction is shown in figure-1 as shown below.